chromaui/chromatic-docs/src/content/configuration/visual-testing-addon.md

 #### What's the difference in testing with the addon vs. CI?

-Running tests with the Visual Testing addon shortens the feedback loop by providing a simple workflow to detect UI bugs during development.
+Running tests with the Visual Tests Addon shortens the feedback loop by providing a simple workflow to detect UI bugs during development.
 This means you don't have to wait until your CI environment finishes running, reducing the costs and computational power used to verify what's changed.
 Once you combine the addon with [TurboSnap](/docs/turbosnap)([see below](#turbosnap-support)), you can further reduce the number of snapshots taken and the time it takes to run the tests.

 ---